paritytech/metadata-portal/docs/NOTES.md

 https://metadata.frequency.xyz

 The portal is intended for use by:
-- Technical Council members (to validate and sign metadata)
-- Sudo key holders (to validate and sign metadata)
+- *Frequency* developers (to validate and sign metadata)
-- *Frequency* users (to sign transactions with the Parity Signer app)
+- Council members, Sudo key holders and *Frequency* users (to sign transactions with the Parity Signer app)

 *Parity Signer* mobile app (air-gapped wallet) https://www.parity.io/technologies/signer